JackBister/logsuck/README.md

 ### Before version 1.0

 - [x] Glob patterns for finding log files
-- [ ] Compression for the FTS table to reduce storage requirements
-- [ ] Retention setting to delete old events after a certain period of time
+- [x] Retention setting to delete old events after a certain period of time
 - [x] "Show source" / "Show context" button to view events from the same source that are close in time to the selected event
 - [x] Ability to search via time spans that are not relative to the current time, such as "All events between 2020-01-01 and 2020-01-05"
 - [x] Ad hoc field extraction using pipes in the search command (equivalent to Splunk's "| rex")